viamrobotics/docs/docs/program/extend/custom-components-remotes.md

 ---

 {{% alert title="Caution" color="caution" %}}
-{{< glossary_tooltip term_id="module" text="Modular resources" >}} are the preferred method of creating custom resource implementations for SDKs with module support unless you are hosting `viam-server` on a non-Linux platform or have another issue with compilation.
+{{< glossary_tooltip term_id="module" text="Modular resources" >}} are the preferred method of creating custom resource implementations for SDKs with module support unless you are hosting `viam-server` on a non-Linux system or have another issue with compilation.

 Instructions on creating and using modular resources are available [here](/program/extend/modular-resources).
 {{% /alert %}}